-Action Progress RAG 6.4 Update and implement the Kent (The Kent Active Travel Strategy has not been updated since 2019).
-Active Travel Strategy and To fulfil the KCC county-wide role as the Local Transport Authority, to supplement the existing Local implement the Medway Cycling and Walking infrastructure Plans (LCWIP)s and to aid future LCWIP development in parts of Sustainable School Travel Strategy Kent, KCC are developing a KCWIP.
-This is to ensure that the public and stakeholders are clear about where priorities are for improvements to walking, wheeling, and cycling and to ensure that to promote and incentivise walking each district LCWIP forms a coherent county-wide plan for delivery. and cycling through the provision of addition do the decision of the plant of dollars, infrastructure, facilities, training and engagement.
+Action Progress RAG Action 6.4 Update and implement the Kent Active Travel Strategy and implement the Medway Sustainable School Travel Strategy to promote and incentivise walking and cycling through the provision of infrastructure, facilities, training and engagement.
+Progress (The Kent Active Travel Strategy has not been updated since 2019).
+To fulfil the KCC county-wide role as the Local Transport Authority, to supplement the existing Local Cycling and Walking infrastructure Plans (LCWIP)s and to aid future LCWIP development in parts of Kent, KCC are developing a KCWIP.
+This is to ensure that the public and stakeholders are clear about where priorities are for improvements to walking, wheeling, and cycling and to ensure that each district LCWIP forms a coherent county-wide plan for delivery.
 KCC are running the WOW scheme with Living Streets in 11 schools.
 WOW is a pupil-led initiative where children self-report how they get to school every day using the interactive WOW Travel Tracker.
 If they travel sustainably (walk/wheel, cycle, or scoot) once a week for a month they get rewarded with a badge.
 On average, WOW schools see a 30% reduction in car journeys taken to the school gate and a 23% increase in walking rates.
 The Medway WOW initiative recorded a 117% increase in participation by children in summer 2023.
-Medway schools achieved 7 th and 8 th place nationally for the Sustrans Big walk and Wheel campaign.
-The Medway Sustainable School Travel Strategy will be updated in 2024. green Both Medway C and KCC have progressed School Streets initiatives.
+Medway schools achieved 7th and 8th place nationally for the Sustrans Big walk and Wheel campaign.
+The Medway C and KCC have progressed School Streets initiatives.
 During 2023 Medway C delivered Bikeability and Scooter skills training to 1212 children.
 Medway C delivered road safety training to 6852 pupils across 75 schools during the 22/23 budget year.
 KCC Member training to train and educate elected members on active travel has been developed.
-Replacement wording added for the 2024 - 2027 implementation plan: Update and implement the Kent Cycling and Walking Infrastructure Plan (KCWIP) and related strategies and the Medway Sustainable School Travel Strategy to promote and incentivise walking, wheeling, and cycling through the provision of infrastructure, facilities, training, and engagement.
-LEAD: KCC & Medway Council RISK : Active travel schemes can attract local opposition, which then impacts on the delivery of final Schemes.
+Replacement wording added for the 2024 - 2027 implementation plan: Update and implement the Kent Cycling and Walking Infrastructure Plan (KCWIP) and related strategies and the Medway Sustainable School Travel Strategy to promote and incentivise walking, wheeling, and cycling through the provision of infrastructure, facilities, training, and engagement. ueeub LEAD: KCC & Medway Council RISK : Active travel schemes can attract local opposition, which then impacts on the delivery of final Schemes.
 The behaviour change required by residents to reduce emissions has a number of barriers.